pouyabrn/pouyabrn/README.md

-# if you are from race-up please check 😭
+# if you are from race-up please check these repositories 😭, thanks for your time
 https://github.com/pouyabrn/V-Qualia (https://github.com/pouyabrn/LapPredictionEngine) **

 https://github.com/pouyabrn/DockerizedTelemetryStack-assignment (assignment 2)